yankh764/revenue-data-analysis/README.md

-# IMAGO Data Analysis
+# Revenue Data Analysis
-This repository contains a data analysis solution for understanding revenue attribution issues in IMAGO's billing system.
+This repository contains a data analysis solution for understanding revenue attribution issues in a billing system.
 The project analyzes invoice, position, and customer data to identify discrepancies and propose improvements to the existing data pipeline.

 ## Setup Instructions